 Download full eBook for free here

 Starting a business is exhilarating.
-Unfortunately, relying on a “build it and they will come” strategy is a sure fire way to having to wrap up your business as quick as you started it.
+Unfortunately, relying on a “build it and they will come” strategy is a sure fire way of having to wrap up your business as quickly as you started it.
 The overnight success stories you hear about are often the result of years of hard work behind the scenes.
 It’s easy to see why many see start up business marketing as a challenge, often because of the limited resources, usually time, money or talent.
 However, there are many things you can do to ensure your marketing efforts start off on the right foot.

 Identifying Your Target Market

 This should be covered in your business plan, before even starting your business.
 If you try to market your business to everyone, you waste both time and money.
 The key is to identify a target market and focus your marketing efforts there.